cubiclesoft/js-fileexplorer/README.md

 Some additional comments were added to the code above to aid in understanding what is going on.
 There are more complex tools to look at in the FileExplorer source code (e.g. FileExplorerTool_Download).
 The Class Documentation section below will be quite useful when developing a custom tool.

 For custom tools, you might want to prefix custom settings object keys with something like a company abbreviation so the likelihood of a naming conflict is reduced.

+One good idea for a custom tool might be a HTML embed tool.
+If a user selects a single item and clicks the embed tool, the clipboard receives some HTML code that can be pasted into another website to embed the item into a post.

 Class Documentation
 -------------------